MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-coauthoring.md

 - Sensitivity labels must be [enabled for Office files in SharePoint and OneDrive](sensitivity-labels-sharepoint-onedrive-files.md) for the tenant.
 If this feature isn't already enabled, it will be automatically enabled when you select the setting to turn on co-authoring for files with sensitivity labels.

-- All apps, services, and operation tools in your tenant must support the new [labeling metadata](#metadata-changes-for-sensitivity-labels):
+- All apps, services, and operational tools in your tenant must support the new [labeling metadata](#metadata-changes-for-sensitivity-labels):
-- Azure Information Protection unified labeling client: Minimum version of x
+- Azure Information Protection unified labeling client: Minimum version of 2.10.xx
 - Microsoft 365 Apps for enterprise:
     - Windows: Minimum version of x
     - MacOS: Minimum version of x
     - iOS: Not yet supported
     - Android: Not yet supported
+- OneDrive sync app:
+    - Windows: Minimum version of 19.002.0121.0008
+    - MacOS: Minimum version of x
 - Apps and services that use the Microsoft Information Protection SDK: Minimum version of 1.7

 Microsoft 365 services automatically support the new labeling metadata when you turn on this feature.
 For example: